 Throughout our lives, vitamins and minerals are essential for the proper functioning of our bodies.
-And this is especially true during pregnancy.
 When it comes to getting all the nutrients you need, a healthy diet is the way to go.

 Vitamins and minerals: What they all do

 Vitamins and minerals play many roles.
 Here are a few examples:

 • Calcium strengthens teeth and bones.
 It is also essential for cardiovascular functions, blood clotting and muscle and nerve cell functions.

 • Folic acid helps promote the production of red blood cells and the normal development of the neural tube in the fetus.

 • B vitamins are needed for the proper functioning of the body as a whole.

 • Vitamin B12, more specifically, supports the production of red blood cells and helps protect nerve cells.

 • Vitamins C and E are antioxidants.
 Vitamin C promotes healing and helps synthesize collagen and red blood cells.
 It also helps ensure the proper functioning of the immune system.
 Vitamin E supports healthy cell membranes and heart health.